Apply for this job

 - Sign our Employee Handbook Acknowledgement Form and comply with all applicable church policies.

-- Give servant-hearted support to specific area(s) of ministry as well as to the broader needs of Bethlehem’s ministry.
+- Give servant-hearted support to specific area(s) of ministry as well as to the broader needs of Bethlehem’s church office and ministry.

 Self-Motivated and Dependable

-- Demonstrate a commitment to personal growth by attending appropriate training, development, and team-building events.
+- Demonstrate a commitment to growth by attending appropriate training, development, and team-building events.

 - Have a good understanding of the people, projects, or ministry under the role responsibilities.
 Demonstrate faithfulness and good follow-through both in collaboration with other ministry partners and in independent efforts related to the role.